 In FY2019, CPS projects an additional $42 million in the district fund balance due to $59 million in higher than anticipated levels of local and state revenue with expenditures $18 million above budget.
 The latter is due to additional spending on the district’s curriculum equity initiative offset by savings on healthcare and debt service, general underspend, and an increased vacancy rate.

 CPS adopted its Fund Balance and Budget Management policy1 in August 2008.
-The goals of this policy are to maintain adequate fund balances in the various funds to provide sufficient cash flow for daily financial needs, to offset significant economic downturns or revenue shortfalls, to provide funds for unforeseen expenditures related to emergencies, and to secure and maintain strong credit ratings.
+The goals of this policy are to maintain adequate fund balances in various funds to provide sufficient cash flow for daily financial needs, offset significant economic downturns or revenue shortfalls, provide funds for unforeseen emergency expenditures, and secure and maintain strong credit ratings.
 The definition of fund balances in this context is assets plus deferred outflows in excess of liabilities plus deferred inflows that can be spent in times of need.

-The FY2018 estimated year end fund balance represents a significant turnaround from past years, when the district was forced to deplete its cash reserves in order to protect gains being made in the classroom.
-Moving forward, the revenue structure reflected in the district’s FY2019 budget, which better aligns revenue and expense growth, will allow the district to continue to improve its financial footing.
+The FY2019 estimated year-end fund balance builds on the FY2018 year-end total, which shows a significant turnaround from past years, when the district was forced to deplete its cash reserves in order to protect classroom resources.
+Moving forward, the revenue structure reflected in the district’s FY2019 budget better aligns revenue and expense growth, and will allow the district to continue to stabilize its finances.

 Debt service funds and capital funds are recorded separately and used for their own restricted purposes.
 These funds are described more fully in the capital and debt chapters.

 |Net Change in Fund Balance||(62.6)||41.6||(56.0)|